astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/goodcode.md

 I'm too much of an idealist to fully agree with him, but I do see his point.
-Especially if you're a startup or small company, you can't waste time forever trying to improve and clean your codebase -- you're out there on the frontlines trying to push out the next feature ASAP so that you can grow and stay afloat.
+Especially if you're a startup or small company, you can't waste time forever trying to improve and clean your codebase.
+You're out there on the frontlines trying to push out the next feature ASAP so that you can grow and stay afloat.

 I disagree with this point mainly because if you're just rushing features out,